wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO - 1.7.8 =
+- MySQL database character set and collation values are read from the system when creating the tables.

 = 1.7.7 =
 - Added a new feature to allow tracking of ad impressions.
 This feature was added by Element Green.
 - fixed a bug where default creative link was not showing correctly.